Yoshi5558/MSc_Diss/README.md

 Outputs from this project would be injested into CURA to slice 3D prints, then used my own hardware to compare my models and reality.

 Also has a basic visualiser using the MayAVI package, which I was new to, but turned out well.
-(Im a seasoned MatPlotLibber)